-3.2 Depth and Rules
+3.2 Depth and rules

-So far, we have only considered width and height, but TeX has an additional dimension for boxes that CSS does not: depth, which measures the extent to which a given box extends below the baseline of the parent box.
+So far, we have considered width and height, but TEX has an additional dimension for boxes that CSS does not: depth, which measures the extent to which a given box extends below the baseline of the parent box.
 Depth is rarely important, or rather, matters primarily when manipulating individual characters, which CSS is currently not capable of for reasons explained later.
-However, notable not uncommon exceptions are explicitly assigned depth values, in particular for \vtop boxes.
+However, notable, and not uncommon, exceptions are explicitly assigned depth values, in particular for \vtop boxes.

-To better understand depth, we should turn our attention the the \vrule primitive, which produces a colored box of the provided dimensions:3
+To better understand depth, let's turn our attention to the \forall urule primitive, which produces a colored box of the provided dimensions:3 amet, consectetur adipiscing elit pellentesque.

-'''

 Lorem ... \vrule width 10pt height 10pt depth 10pt Lorem ...

-'''

 Lorem ipsum dolor sit amet, consectetur adipiscing elit pellentesque.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit pellentesque.
+Lorem ipsum dolor sit